 You should discuss these types of situations with your supervisor, but should not confront the individual yourself.
 Remember to practice confidentiality with all matters related to a person's health.
 While it is imperative we remain vigilant at this time, it is also important to remember not to make unnecessary assumptions or accusations about a person's health.

 How will I know if I am getting an accurate temperature reading when my temperature is checked?

-Although the average human body temperature is typically stated as 98.6 degrees Fahrenheit, research shows that individual baseline temperatures can vary from person to person based on factors like body weight, age, gender, time of the day or even the weather.
-Employees reporting directly from outside to the screening area who register a temperature below 97 degrees will have another reading redone in 2-3 minutes once acclimated with the indoor temperature at the facility.
-To learn more about body temperature and how it's measured, read how CDC defines symptoms for illnesses or check out these tips for tracking your temperature.
+Although the average human body temperature is typically stated as 98.6⁰F, research shows that individual baseline temperatures can vary from person-to-person based on factors like body weight, age, gender, time of the day or even the weather.
+Employees reporting directly from outside to the screening area who register a temperature below 97⁰F will have another reading redone in 2-3 minutes once acclimated with the indoor temperature at the facility.
+To learn more about body temperature and how it's measured, read how the CDC defines symptoms for illnesses or check out these tips for tracking your temperature.

-A collection of Corrections related terms commonly used in our agency policies and procedures and are often referenced on this website.
+Find a collection of corrections-related terms commonly used in agency policies and procedures and often referenced on this website.